-- 1. Identify dental materials and relate them to their different procedures. - 2.
-Describe use of product safety information. - 3.
-Identify different impression materials and their characteristics. - 4.
-Discuss the need and uses of appliances. - 5.
-Discuss the different types of dental models. - 6.
-Discuss the fabrication of provisional restorations. - 7.
-Discuss tooth whitening procedures. - 8.
-Discuss restorative dental materials. - 9.
-Discuss methods of taking impressions on a variety of patients. - 10.
-Discuss prosthodontic appliances.
+- 1. Identify various dental materials and relate them to different dental procedures. - 2.
+Describe the use of product safety information for dental materials. - 3.
+Identify different impression materials and describe their characteristics. - 4.
+Discuss the need for and uses of various dental appliances. - 5.
+Discuss the different types of dental models used in dentistry. - 6.
+Discuss and demonstrate the fabrication of provisional restorations. - 7.
+Discuss tooth whitening procedures and their indications. - 8.
+Identify and describe restorative dental materials used in various procedures. - 9.
+Demonstrate the techniques for taking dental impressions on a variety of patients. - 10.
+Discuss the different types of prosthodontic appliances and their uses.